 The Mediterranean Sea hosts more than 8,500 species of macroscopic marine organisms, of which approximately 30% can be considered pelagic, (Fredj et al., 1988, 1992; Fischer et al., 1987; Ribera et al., 1992).
 This percentage could be higher because it has to be considered that many benthic species have pelagic larvae and juveniles (meroplankton).
-Comparing this estimate to global estimates (Wilson, 1988; Brummer et al., 1994), between 4% and 18% of the world marine species (with large differences between groups) are found in the Mediterranean Sea.
-This is particularly impressive as the Mediterranean Sea represents only 0.82% in surface area and 0.32% in volume of the world ocean (Defiant, 1961).
-Moreover, more than a quarter of all Mediterranean species are endemic, i.e. living exclusively in the Mediterranean, (Tortures, 1985; Fred et al., 1992; Garcon, 1999).
+Comparing this estimate to global estimates (Wilson, 1988), between 4% and 18% of the world marine species (with large differences between groups) are found in the Mediterranean Sea.
+This is particularly impressive as the Mediterranean Sea represents only 0.82% in surface area and 0.32% in volume of the world ocean (Defant, 1961).
+Moreover, more than a quarter of all Mediterranean species are endemic, i.e. living exclusively in the Mediterranean, (Tortonese, 1985; Fredj et al., 1992).

 A simple reason that could explain this high number of species in the Mediterranean may be that this sea has been studied more intensively than most other oceans.
 There are also other convincing explanations for this high level of marine biodiversity.
 One of them is that the Mediterranean's geological history, in which the rate of environmental change, and hence species occurrence, has been exceptionally active.
-Another is the present-day variety of climatic and hydrologic situations found within the Mediterranean pelagic ecosystem, resulting in the presence of both temperate and subtropical biota (Sarà, 1985).
+Another is the presentday variety of climatic and hydrologic situations found within the Mediterranean pelagic ecosystem, resulting in the presence of both temperate and subtropical biota (Sarà, 1985).

-7.3.
-Pelagic life
+6.3.
+PELAGIC LIFE